catppuccin/nvim/README.md

 ## Integrations

-List of supported plugins and their modules:
+List of supported plugins and their modules (See also [Special integrations](https://github.com/catppuccin/nvim#special-integrations)):

 | Plugin | Module |
 | ------ | ------ |